MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Trap.md

 Because the `trap` statement included the `break` keyword, the function does not continue to run, and the "Function completed" line is not run.

-If you include a `Continue` keyword in a `trap` statement, PowerShell resumes after the statement that caused the error, just as it would without `break` or `Continue`.
-With the `Continue` keyword, however, PowerShell does not write an error to the error stream.
+If you include a `continue` keyword in a `trap` statement, PowerShell resumes after the statement that caused the error, just as it would without `break` or `continue`.
+With the `continue` keyword, however, PowerShell does not write an error to the error stream.

-The following sample function uses the `Continue` keyword in a `trap`
+The following sample function uses the `continue` keyword in a `trap`
 statement:

 ```powershell